U.S. spending deal would raise tobacco age, deny some of Trump border wall funding

 The crackdown on youth smoking, by changing the minimum age for cigarette and other tobacco purchases to 21 from the current 18, would give the Food and Drug Administration six months to develop regulations.
 The agency would then have three years to work with states on implementing the change.

 The largest expenditures in the bill is for the Department of Defense, which would get a total of $738 billion for this year, $22 billion more than last year.
-It does include “mandatory” programs, such as Social Security and Medicare, which are funded separately.
+It does not include “mandatory” programs, such as Social Security and Medicare, which are funded separately.

 The legislation also includes $425 million in additional federal grants to help local governments prepare for the November 2020 presidential and congressional elections.